Robert P. Munafo, 2023 Aug 9.

 Here are some popular adjacency algorithms used in evaluating views of the Mandelbrot Set and Julia Sets:

-Successive Refinement, whereby a grid is scanned coarsely, and the resulting coarse grid is used to locate solid regions.
+Successive Refinement with solid guessing, whereby a grid is scanned coarsely, and the resulting coarse grid is used to locate solid regions.
 Solid regions are skipped while the grid is re-scanned at a finer resolution.
 Successive refinement can miss narrow features such as cusps.

 Boundary Scanning, whereby a grid is traversed using a recursive or queue-oriented method similar to maze-solving algorithms.
 Starting generally at one pixel on an edge or corner of the grid, neighboring pixels are evaluated if they are adjacent to a pixel that has been evaluated and if they are either on the edge of the grid or if they have at least two neighbors which have been evaluated and are of differing values.
 Boundary scanning will sometimes miss features if the maximum dwell is too low.